eProsima/DDS-Router/.dev/scripts/README.md

 * **ddsrouter_tool** This is an executable that instantiates a DDS Router from a `yaml` file.

 * **ddsrouter_docs** (hosted in directory `docs`)
-  This package contains the user documentation build with sphinx.
+  This package contains the user documentation built with sphinx.

 This is the dependency graph of the packages: